danieltomlinson123/quizz-buzz-final-project/README.md

 - improve validation of game input
 - change the naming of the files from Teacher/Student to something more general e.g. Host/Guest or Host/Player
 - change updatePassword file/logic name to updateDetails

+## doubts

+- why is there app and app.1???

+## TODO validators

+- validateGamePin